What Is In-App Guidance? (+Benefits, Examples)

 Above: Example of using Whatfix to create an in-app tasklist for onboarding new users.

-4. Interactive flows and walkthroughs
+4. Flows and interactive walkthroughs

 Above: Example of an interactive walkthrough built with Whatfix.
 You can use Whatfix to create in-app walkthroughs that overlay on any cloud or desktop app.